bbrowning/openshift-cloudfoundry/README.md

 `bbrowning/openshift-cloudfoundry` Docker image which lets you run applications that use CloudFoundry buildpacks on top of OpenShift 3.

-**Note:** As of right now, this only supports the java-buildpack.
+**Note:** As of right now, this only supports the Java and Node.js buildpacks.
 Support for the other CloudFoundry-provided buildpacks as well as custom buildpacks will be added in the future.

 Please report any bugs you find via GitHub issues.